-Minnesota Housing has created design and construction standards which encourage sustainable, healthy housing that optimizes the use of cost effective durable building materials and systems and that minimizes the consumptions of natural resources during construction and reduce long term maintenance and operation costs.
+Minnesota Housing has created design and construction standards that encourage sustainable, healthy housing that optimizes the use of cost effective durable building materials and systems and that minimizes the consumption of natural resources during construction and reduces long term maintenance and operation costs.

-In addition to our standards, the federal government has additional standards and requirements for projects receiving federal funding.
-The federally funded projects shall encompass the following requirements.
+In addition to Minnesota Housing's standards, the federal government applies the following standards and requirements to HARP projects.